codylewis/codylewis-net/content/posts/2019/04/css-attribute-selectors.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-The `~` allows for there to be multiple values as long as they are separated by whitespace.
+The `~` allows for values as long as they are separated by whitespace.

-In the example above, the `[data-option~="Four"]` selector is applied to the `<li>` tag with the attribute value of "Four Legged" since there is space separating the two.
+In the example above, the `[data-option~="Four"]` selector is applied to the `<li>` tag with the attribute value of "Four Legged" since there is a space separating the two.
 The other `<li>` with the attribute of "FourLegged" does not have the rule applied because of the **lack** of whitespace.

 ## Pipe `|`